darkoverlordofdata/dish/readme.md

 * uses type information to add type coercions to generated code.
 * generates import/export bindings.
 * generates a module header
-* added sugar for heap management, array types, and lite-weight obects
+* multiple modules share 1 heap
+* array types
+* lite-weight objects
+    * an object is a pointer to a struct created on the heap.
-    * the asm.js module is a basic class unit.
+    * an asm.js module is used as a class.
 The penalty of cross-module calls is insignificant- less than 0.1% / 5ms per billion calls
-* multiple modules share 1 heap
 * use 3rd party npm module 'malloc' for heap implementation. (patched to run in the browser)

 ## Example